quicwg/base-drafts/draft-ietf-quic-recovery.md

 ack_eliciting:
 : A boolean that indicates whether a packet is ack-eliciting.
-  If true, it is expected that an acknowledgement will be received, though the peer could delay sending the ACK frame containing it by up to the max_ack_delay.
+  If true, it is expected that an acknowledgment will be received, though the peer could delay sending the ACK frame containing it by up to the max_ack_delay.